ashwin200/course/projects/TicTacToe/TicTacToe.markdown

 * `whoWon`: takes a tic-tac-toe board and returns the player that won the game (or a draw if neither).
 This function can only be called on a board that is finished.
 Calling move on a game board that is in-play is a *compile-time type error*.

-* `takeBack`: takes either a finished board or a board in-play that has had at least one move and returns a board in-play.
+* `takeBack`: takes either a finished board or a board in-play that has had at least one move and returns a board in-play, or an empty board.
 It is a compile-time type error to call this function on an empty board.

 * `playerAt`: takes a tic-tac-toe board and position and returns the (possible) player at a given position.
 This function works on any type of board.